rplevy/lein-deploy-app/README.md

 # lein-deploy-app

-A Leiningen plugin to push application uberjars to a simple directory structure in an s3 bucket, organized by application and branch.
+A Leiningen plugin to push application uberjars to a simple directory structure in an AWS s3 bucket, organized by application and branch.

 This plugin is similar to s3-wagon in that you configure your project to deploy to s3, but whereas "lein deploy" is for deploying libs, lein-deploy-app is for